antonfisher/antonfisher.github.io/_posts/2017-01-16-23-00-00-run-jenkins-in-docker-container-with-persistent-configuration.md

 - `docker-workflow:1.9` -- to run _Jenkins_ agents in _Docker_ containers
     ([link](https://wiki.jenkins-ci.org/display/JENKINS/CloudBees+Docker+Pipeline+Plugin)).

-If you need other plugins, here is a right place to add them.
+If you need some other plugins, here is the right place to add them.

-Now we are ready to build _Jenkins_ master container, there is a script to do this.
+We are ready to build _Jenkins_ master container, there is a script to do this.
 The script just copies _RSA_ keys to `images/master/keys` folder to use them during the build (this is Docker restrictions).